Estate Planning Guide and Checklist for 2024

 You should name your beneficiaries on your bank accounts, retirement accounts, and life insurance policies.
 If you name beneficiaries to those accounts in your will, make sure the names match to avoid any confusion.

-Choose backup beneficiaries for your assets in case a person is unavailable or dies before your estate distribution.
+Choose backup beneficiaries for your assets if a person is unavailable or dies before your estate distribution.
 You can also name a beneficiary in a “residuary” clause in your will.
 This person will inherit anything left over after your estate distribution.

 Info icon